Agile and DevOps are two of the most popular practices in enterprise software development.

 The necessity for collaboration is further amplified by the diversity of future workspaces.
 With employees coming from different backgrounds and parts of the world, they need a solid collaborative culture to appreciate and leverage the differences of every individual to benefit the team and improve work productivity.

 Crosscode Connects Agile & DevOps Seamlessly for Enterprises to Improve Their Workflows

 Having a thorough understanding of your existing IT backbone is another crucial aspect of successful Agile and DevOps implementations.

 Making rapid software changes without knowing the state of your infrastructure is a recipe for disaster.
 Without understanding the impacts of a change, there is a high chance that your change will affect other IT assets negatively, which can lead to broken applications, or worse, unplanned downtime.

-A code dependency mapping tool like Panoptics prevents this by visualizing every dependency in your application environment.
-Panoptics works at the code level so organizations can track minute details in enterprise IT environments―even hidden dependencies in cloud applications.
+A Application Dependency platform like Crosscdoe prevents this by visualizing every dependency in your application environment.
+Crosscode works at the code level so organizations can track small details in enterprise IT environments―even hidden dependencies in cloud applications.

 Our platform gives your developers the insight they need to plan and execute rapid software changes, resulting in faster software deliveries and smoother Agile implementations.

 Ready to get the most out of Agile and DevOps in your business?

 Try Crosscode for free today to see how we can help your business achieve successful Agile and DevOps implementations.